 Traditionally, the parameters for the prediction function.
-For example, the weights in a linear model or the split points in a tree.
+For example, the weights in a linear regression model or the split points in a decision tree.
 In ML.NET, a model contains all the information necessary to predict the label of a domain object (for example, image or text).
 This means that ML.NET models include the featurization steps necessary as well as the parameters for the prediction function.

-Numerical feature vectors
+Numerical feature vector

 A feature vector consisting only of numerical values.
 This is similar to

-All of the operations needed to fit a model to a dataset.
+All of the operations needed to fit a model to a data set.
 A pipeline consists of data import, transformation, featurization, and learning steps.
 Once a pipeline is trained, it turns into a model.